Skip to Main Content

 France's traditional cuisine category covers an enormous range.
 At the far end, you have the multi-generational institutions: Paul Bocuse's Auberge du Pont de Collonges outside Lyon, Auberge de l'Ill in Alsace, Bras in Laguiole, Troisgros in Ouches.
 These are historically documented houses that changed how French cooking was understood.
 At the contemporary end, Alléno Paris au Pavillon Ledoyen and Mirazur in Menton represent the internationalist, technique-driven present.
 Le Prieuré sits in neither of those brackets.
 It belongs to the much larger middle layer of French regional cooking: competent, place-specific, and sustained by a village community that needs somewhere reliable to eat year-round, not just during the high season.

 That middle layer is, arguably, the most honest expression of what French cuisine actually is outside the capital and the starred dining circuit.
-A 4.4 score from 380 reviews at a restaurant on a village square is a stronger indicator of sustained local confidence than any single high-season review.
+A 4.3 score from 419 reviews at a restaurant on a village square is a strong indicator of sustained local confidence.
 The number of reviews also suggests a dining room that runs through multiple seasons, not one that captures only the January ski crowd.

 Planning Your Visit